-‘Free Guy’ gives box office a lift with a stronger-than-expected opening
+‘Free Guy’ gives box office a lift, opening with $28.4M

 That film’s tumble gave a few other releases more room at multiplexes.
 Sony Pictures’ horror sequel “Don’t Breathe 2” opened with $10.6 million, in line with studio projections.
 While “Don’t Breathe 2” debuted with less than half the opening of the 2016 original, the sequel was made with a modest budget of $15 million.

 MGM and United Artists’ Aretha Franklin biopic “Respect,” starring Jennifer Hudson, debuted with $8.8 million.
 “Respect,” which has drawn praise for Hudson’s leading performance, also landed an “A” CinemaScore.
-(Its audience was 66% female and nearly half of ticket buyers were Black.)
+Its audience was 66% female and nearly half of ticket buyers were Black.

 Disney’s “Jungle Cruise,” starring Emily Blunt and Dwayne Johnson, landed in third place in its third weekend with $9 million.
 Its worldwide total is $154.3 million.
 It’s also playing on Disney+ for an additional $30.

 Apple didn’t report grosses for “CODA,” one of the company’s major movie acquisitions and one seen as a crowd-pleasing milestone in deaf representation of on screen.
-The film, starring deaf actors Marlee Matlin, Troy Kotsur and Daniel Durant, was a prizewinning sensation at the Sundance Film Festival in January, where Apple plunked down a festival-record $25 million for the film.
+The film, starring deaf actors Marlee Matlin, Troy Kotsur and Daniel Durant, was a prize-winning sensation at the Sundance Film Festival in January, where Apple plunked down a festival-record $25 million for the film.
 “CODA,” which stands for child of a deaf adult, debuted simultaneously in theaters and on Apple TV+.